 The last thing you want is someone getting sick because of seafood or nuts.

-Remember that when putting toppings on pizzas, those that burn quickly go under cheese.
-Those that need more heat should be on top.
+Remember that not all toppings are the same, when putting toppings on pizzas, those that burn quickly go under cheese.

 An alternative is cooking the toppings first before putting them on the pizza.
 Although this method can take longer, it provides better moisture to the toppings.